damarising/warri-emmanuel-/Test-Suite.md

 We rely on travis-ci to run our test suite, the results of which can be seen at http://travis-ci.org/#!/mapserver/mapserver/builds .
 The test suite is automatically run each time new code gets committed to the master or branch-6-2 branches.
 As of Sept.
 20 2012, all tests pass successfully.
 It is the responsibility of the developer committing code to  ensure that his changes has not broken any tests.
 The test suite is also run when pull requests are opened on our issue tracker, giving instant feedback on wether the proposed changes have unwanted side-effects.

+The test suite runs from the same branch name in msautotest as the one being tested in mapserver, i.e. a commit on mapserver's *branch-7-0* will be tested against msautotest's *branch-7-0*.
+You may override this behavior and have the test suite run on any third party repo/branch by adding a line of the form

+    msautotest=repo@sha

+in your commit message, e.g:

+    msautotest=git://github.com/mapserver/msautotest.git@master
+    msautotest=git://github.com/tbonfort/msautotest.git@mybranch
+    msautotest=git://github.com/myuser/msautotest.git@3ed45ea23